jbnu-vilab/pigment_enhancement/README.md

 - `--backbone_type 18` for ResNet-18
 - `--backbone_type 34` for ResNet-34

-These are described in detail in the paper.
+These backbone architectures are described in detail in our paper.

 ## Test